itsphily/qualitative_coding_agent/final_markdown_files/04_Malaria_Consortium/01_Summaries/2021 GiveWell Summary.md

 ### Sentinel surveillance site data (2013-2016)

-We have seen sentinel surveillance site data from Chad, Mali, and Niger for 2013 to 2016 and from Burkina Faso and Nigeria for 2015 to 2016.92 We have received only headline figures for the reduction in malaria cases in children under 5 years old; we have not seen additional information on the sources for or analysis of this data.93 We have therefore not vetted the results (described in the footnote).94 Malaria Consortium told us that the data collected in other ACCESS-SMC countries was of a low quality.92
+We have seen sentinel surveillance site data from Chad, Mali, and Niger for 2013 to 2016 and from Burkina Faso and Nigeria for 2015 to 2016.92 We have received only headline figures for the reduction in malaria cases in children under 5 years old; we have not seen additional information on the sources for or analysis of this data.93 We have therefore not vetted the results (described in the footnote).94 Malaria Consortium told us that the data collected in other ACCESS-SMC countries was of a low quality.

 ### Health Management Information System (HMIS) data